Sockpuppet Blog.

-Update: Jeremy Blake has made a very good video on this topic.
-I recommend that you watch it.
+Also, see Jeremy Blake’s very good video on this topic.

 As I talked about previously, there are many different services for getting your music online with the major streaming providers.
 Here’s my thoughts on a few that I’ve worked with, and a couple that are on my radar and I plan on trying out in the future.